-Prof. Nesbitt leads a research group comprised of research staff, graduate students and undergraduate researchers in the Department of Atmospheric Sciences, where his research and teaching interests reside in atmospheric observations including the remote sensing of precipitation using radar and passive microwave sensors, observations and modeling of mesoscale and cloud dynamics and microphysics, land-atmosphere interaction, as well as data science and high-performance computation.
+Prof. Nesbitt is the Associate Head and Director of Graduate Studies in the Department of Atmospheric Sciances.
+He leads a research group comprised of research staff, graduate students and undergraduate researchers, where his research and teaching interests reside in atmospheric observations including the remote sensing of precipitation using radar and passive microwave sensors, observations and modeling of mesoscale and cloud dynamics and microphysics, land-atmosphere interaction, as well as data science and high-performance computation.
 He has participated in and led numerous field campaigns spanning four continents using radar, aircraft, and in situ instrumentation.
 He has taught courses in synoptic and mesoscale meteorology and weather forecasting, remote sensing, radar meteorology, tropical meteorology, mesoscale modeling, and geophysical data analysis and python programming.

 Download my CV.

 I believe that Diversity, Equity, and Inclusion is a key scientific ethics issue of the early 21st Century.
 My research group values a commitment to respect.
 As we face the challenge of making geosciences more welcoming and accessible to all groups, I have undertaken the following actions to add to a more inclusive community of scientists:

 Polaris Academy in Chicago (2009): Taught lectures at the Polaris Academy on the West Side of Chicago, and brought ~75 students to the Urbana Campus to receive a full day of hands-on weather lectures and tour of campus.

 Jemez Mountain Experiment (JEMEX, 2012): Led a field campaign where 5 students from diverse racial and socioeconomic backgrounds from Fort Lewis College, Durango, CO deployed, collected, and analyzed rain gauge data collected near the south-facing slopes of the Jemez Caldera, New Mexico.